 An Electron app has two process types:

-- Main process: Runs Node.js with full OS access.
-It creates windows, manages the app lifecycle, and spawns backend servers (R, Python, or containers).
+- Main process.
+Node.js with full OS access.
+Creates windows, drives the lifecycle, spawns R, Python, or a container.

 webPreferences: {